Where Should You Go Abroad This Summer?

 Have you ever dreamed of visiting the birthplace of Chewbacca?
 Star Wars found the ideal location for his home planet, Kashyyyk, here in Phang Nga Bay, Thailand, an oasis between the island of Phuket and mainland Thailand.
 Kashyyyk is portrayed as a bountiful world of perpetual summer; Thailand often feels like that too, with its vibrant food, lush scenery, and friendly locals.

-Thanks to CNN for the inspiration.
 May the force be with you as you go abroad!